Personal Cloud Storage

 A Safer Private Cloud or Personal Cloud Storage Solution Awaits You!

 At Roadrunner I.T.
 Solutions, we can implement a private cloud or personal cloud storage solution that can handle all your data storage needs.
-We prefer the The Synology DS1515+ or The Synology DS1815+ High Performance NAS Server for our small to medium sized enterprise clients, and if need be, we can spec out larger capacity and faster NAS devices.
+We prefer the The Synology DS1517+ , The Synology DS1817+ or their more recent addition to the small business line up The Synology DS918+ High Performance NAS Server for our small to medium sized enterprise clients, and if need be, we can spec out larger capacity and faster NAS devices.

-If this is the best route for your business, we would then spec out the hard drives for your storage needs and budget.
-Then, we would source out the components you need from the various vendors we deal with, and we’d work to get you the most cost effective price possible.
+Assuming this is the right fit for your business, we would then spec out the hard drives for your storage needs and budget.
+Next, we would source out the components you need from the various vendors we deal with, and we’d work to get you the most cost effective price possible.
 Once you have paid for the purchase and the order is shipped, we will come to your business and set the entire solution up for you.

 If you want to have offsite backups while using locations of your choice, we can help you with that as well.
 In the long run, this solution should save you money, particularly when compared with third-party cloud solutions.
 Remember: Third party cloud providers are in the business of making money, and they make it look like the monthly fees they charge are affordable.
 If you do the math, however, you will find that it’s usually cheaper to have your own private cloud instead.